ilkkanml/TV_Project_Platform/project-bible/07-payment-bible.md

 Admin payment actions should be audit logged.

+Admin users must not store or view card data.

 ## Reseller Payment Visibility

 Resellers may have limited visibility into payment-related records for their own customers.